Media: Business Day

+While on the face of it this advice seems to make sense, there is more than half a century of research to tell us that it will make the problem worse, not better.
 The “bull-whip” effect, first documented by Jay Forrester in 1958, is a well-known phenomenon in supply chains that every student of operations management learns about as they progress in their studies.
 What happens is that when a customer near the end of a supply chain (like a ward sister) places an order under conditions where s/he is uncertain whether the order will be delivered on time and in full they instinctively add a bit of “safety stock” just in case.
 And a little more when they have to place orders long in advance.

-The bulk pharmacy receiving orders from many wards then experiences an upward spike in demand and also increases the order it places on the regional distribution centre.
 The bull-whip travels up the supply chain and is amplified through every successive order until the factory producing the medication faces order patterns that fluctuate wildly between highly exaggerated demand followed by slumps in demand.

 It becomes very difficult to manage production and distribution of supplies under these circumstances.
-When people in the supply chain work under pressure, the consequences are poor delivery performance, high cost because of under-utilisation of resources when demand slacks, warehouses full of products that customers do not need, and, in the case of public sector hosptials, medication that expires because it was not ordered in response to actual demand.
+When people in the supply chain work under pressure, the consequences are poor delivery performance, high cost because of under-utilisation of resources when demand slacks, warehouses full of products that customers do not need, and, in the case of public sector hospitals, medication that expires because it was not ordered in response to actual demand.

 The Minister of Health cannot be expected to be an operations management expert.
 He was educated and trained as a clinician.
 Like many other professionals in government he excelled and was promoted into a managerial and eventually a political position without much to prepare him for the operational requirements of the job.